Operational Readiness

 KEV drill

 Pick one KEV-like item.
-Can the team identify affected assets, owner, fixed version, patch window, and SOC checks in 30 minutes?
+Can the team identify affected assets, owner, fixed version, patch window, scanner caveat, and SOC checks in 30 minutes?

 No-patch drill